What Is Caffeine Addiction?

 - Difficulty concentrating

 - Low energy

-Gradually reducing caffeine intake over several weeks instead of quitting “cold turkey” can help reduce the severity of withdrawal symptoms.
-Compared to other addictions, the withdrawal and recovery period from caffeine is relatively short.
-Most caffeine addiction symptoms can be resolved in 7-12 days of consumption reduction.
-During that period, the brain will naturally decrease the number of adenosine receptors on each cell, responding to the sudden lack of caffeine.
-If an individual can decrease intake until it becomes nothing within a few weeks, the levels of adenosine receptors in the brain will reset to their baseline levels, and the addiction will be broken.
+Gradually reducing Caffeine intake over several weeks instead of quitting “cold turkey” can help reduce the severity of withdrawal symptoms.
+Compared to other addictions, the withdrawal and recovery periods from Caffeine are relatively short.
+Most Caffeine addiction symptoms can be resolved in 7-12 days of consumption reduction.
+During that period, the brain will naturally decrease the number of adenosine receptors on each cell in response to the sudden lack of Caffeine.
+If an individual can decrease intake until it becomes nothing, within a few weeks the levels of adenosine receptors in the brain will reset to their baseline levels; the addiction will be broken.

 Caffeine has addictive properties that may lead to physical dependence.
-People that regularly consume caffeine need to make responsible and good choices when it comes to consumption, such as limiting intake to only one or two cups of coffee a day.
-Caffeine addiction is more likely to occur in someone that’s also suffering from a co-occurring mental health disorder, such as insomnia or an eating disorder, and this can make it harder for him or her to stop.
-If someone that you love has a caffeine addiction or another complicating disorder, contact a dedicated treatment specialist today and learn about potential treatment options.
+People that regularly consume Caffeine need to make good and responsible choices when it comes to consumption, such as limiting intake to only one or two cups of coffee a day.
+Caffeine addiction is more likely to occur in someone that’s also suffering from a co-occurring mental health disorder, such as insomnia or an eating disorder, and this can make it harder for the user to stop.
+If someone that you love has a Caffeine addiction or another complicating disorder, contact a treatment provider today and learn about potential treatment options.